100 things to do in the Whitsundays

 13. It’s not called the Great Barrier Reef for nothing – so get in and get diving.

 14. Say hello to the local cockatoos who like to drop in and say hi on every balcony in town.

 15. Order up a lamb and baba ghanoush pizza and get a lazy box-office view of the Airlie Beach lagoon at Mr Bones Pizza.
 Warning: One pizza per couple is more than enough.

 16. Power it like P. Diddy.
 Who needs a movie star life and St Tropez when you can grab your own groupies and sail the coral blue waters on a 14-metre fantasy powerboat?

-18. Take a 60-minute Heart to Heart and chopper over Heart Reef, perfectly shaped and surrounded by turquoise waters.
+18. Have a 60-minute heart-to-heart and chopper over Heart Reef, perfectly shaped and surrounded by turquoise waters.